Thinkwise/docs/docs/sf/service_tier.md

 ![](../assets/sf/image318.png)

-*Screen shot of the Project Version screen for specifying the Service Tier.*
+*Screenshot of the Project Version screen for specifying the Service Tier.*

 ##### Use pooling